Elan Valley, Powys

 Plas Tan y Bwlch, Snowdonia

 Snowdonia National Park’s Environmental Studies Centre at Plas Tan y Bwlch delivers courses in countryside stewardship and skills in a superb position, overlooking the valley of the river Dwyryd in the heart of the National Park.
 Public courses include orienteering, guided walks and hikes, crafts, history, archaeology, painting, illustration, photography, wildlife and fishing.
-The tea room and gardens are worth a visit, too.
+The tea room and gardens are worth a visit and you can stay there too.

 Senedd, Cardiff Bay

 The Senedd building was designed for open democracy: anyone can walk in and watch our politicians at work, courtesy of a raised gallery above the debating chamber.
 But the Richard Rogers-designed building also has a strong ethos of sustainability.
 It’s ventilated naturally by a cowl on the roof, the heating is managed by a biomass boiler and geothermal pipes deep beneath the old docks, and rainwater is harvested from the roof to flush the loos.
 Traditional Welsh materials like slate and oak also feature strongly.

 Lammas Ecovillage, Pembrokeshire